 Filling Out the Form 470

-You have completed your needs assessment and know exactly how many switches, access points and Internet bandwidth speed you will need for next year.
-It is time to submit your Form 470, which lets potential vendors know what you are requesting so that vendors can submit a bid to be considered.
+You have completed your needs assessment and know approximately how many switches, access points and the Internet speed you will need for next year.
+It is time to submit your Form 470, which lets potential vendors know what you plan on purchasing so that vendors can submit a bid for equipment and services.
 For large scale projects with multiple layers of complexities it is suggested that schools release an RFP to describe your services.
 E-rate program rules do not require applicants to issue an RFP, but a Form 470 is required if you do release an RFP.

 Try to be as specific as possible when adding detail to the online Form 470 so that vendors can provide relevant bids.
 You want to be able to compare apples to apples instead of apples to oranges when the bids are received.
 Schools can put their preferred make and model of equipment, but you have to add the words “Or equivalent” in the narrative section.
 This helps the bidding process to be open and fair to any company that has a similar product that wants to submit a quote.